Women’s March Done Wrong

 This blog has consistently published stories on the plight of black women and high rates of maternal mortality, racial disparities in healthcare, the economy, the pay gap, and so on.
-If advocating for black women’s lives are not part of the agenda, which Black Lives Matters consistently makes a priority, then I refuse to be a part of whatever the hell the Women’s March is trying to do.
+If advocating for black women’s lives are not part of the agenda, which Black Lives Matters consistently makes a priority, then I refuse to be a part of whatever the Women’s March is trying to do.

 With all of that said, there is a story regarding the Women’s March that I haven’t been able to get away from.
-I do feel salty regarding this group, but I will always believe in our right to free speech in this county and censoring that speech is something I have a problem with.

 It was reported that the National Archives doctored four photos from the Women’s March in 2017, one that was aggressively critical of Trump.
-Initially, the country’s “record keeper,” stood by their decision to edit the photo.
+Initially, the country’s record keeper, stood by their decision to edit the photo.
 But as this story was published on the heels of the this year’s march, they backtracked and apologized, admitting they made a mistake.

 Their excuse for altering the image was “so as to not engage in current political controversy.”
 But by editing the images, they created the controversy they were trying to avoid, additionally creating outrage and distrust.
 Archives spokeswoman Miriam Kleiman said, “Modifying the image was an attempt on our part to keep the focus on the records.”

 Again, this move on their part only kept the focus off the records and made people question how accurate their record keeping is.
-While the Women’s March has become a bitter cup of tea for me personally, I don’t believe images from that event should be altered, doctored or whatever you want to call it.
+While the Women’s March has unfortunately become a bitter cup of tea for me personally, I don’t believe images from that event should be altered, doctored or whatever you want to call it.
 Those signs are powerful and being able to assemble and express ourselves feels like some of the only rights we have left.
 All speech is anything but savory, but we still have a right to express them and not have them censored.